joostm1/aad-cba/README.md

 At this point we have created:
-	`XYZ9/certs/cacer.cer` that needs to go into Entra ID and we have `XYZ9/certs/joost@xyz9.net.PFX` that needs to go on a Yubikey.
+	`XYZ9/certs/cacer.cer` that needs to go into Entra ID and we have

+ 	`XYZ9/certs/joost@xyz9.net.PFX` that needs to go on a Yubikey.

-Let's continue with Entra ID.
+Let's continue with adding CBA as an athentication option in Entra ID.